olooney/symbol/README.md

 ----------------------
 When runtime flexibility is more important than compile-time type checking, strings are often used as unique identifiers.
-For example, rather than defining intergal constants RED, BLUE, GREEN, etc., you might colors around as strings "red", "blue", "green".
-This makes it easy to store them in config files, debug them, and manipulate them at runtime, but means that you have to handle errors like "bleen" at runtime.
-One disadvantage of this technique is that comparing, sorting, and searching for strings is rather slower than doing the same for numbers, and can waste memory if defensive copies are used.
+For example, rather than defining intergal constants RED, BLUE, GREEN, etc., you might pass colors as strings "red", "blue", "green".
+This makes it easy to store them in config files, debug them, and manipulate them at runtime, but also means that you have to handle errors like "bleen" at runtime.
+Another disadvantage of the string approach is that comparing, sorting, and searching is rather slower for strings than for numbers and can waste memory if the strings are repeated.

 One way to solve these problems while keeping the runtime flexibility is to register unique, immutable strings in a single shared registry.
 Everybody